 - Information required to demonstrate a right to work, including your nationality, passport and visa information

 As part of the recruitment process, we may also collect, store and use some sensitive personal information, for example in relation to your race or ethnicity, religious beliefs, sexual orientation and health, including any medical condition, health and sickness records.
 This is collected for statistical and equal opportunities purposes and also to enable us to deal with any legal claims in an employment tribunal or court.
 We may also process information about criminal convictions and offences.
+This is to comply with our legal and statutory obligations to fulfil our contractual obligations.

 HOW IS YOUR PERSONAL INFORMATION COLLECTED?